whearn/Full-Stack-Group-Project/README.md

     * PurchasesProducts
         * productid int FK for Product id, cascade update, cascade on delete
         * purchaseid int FK for Purchase id, cascade update, cascade on delete
-* Must use Express and NodeJS, hosted in AWS Elastic Beanstalk
+* Must use Express and NodeJS, hosted in AWS Elastic Beanstalk-->
 * Must use prerender.io
 * Must use Stripe for card processing
 * Must use Sendgrid or Mailgun for email sending